 What does “liking it enough” look like?

-First, the retailer is fairly certain that her customers will buy your stuff.
+First, the retailer is fairly certain that her customers will buy it.
 Second, she knows that she can make money by selling your stuff.
 Third, she wants to do business with you.

 People don’t buy from people they don’t like.
 Regardless of how amazing your lovely thing is, for a retailer to feel comfortable about spending money, there has to be some kind of positive relationship between you.

-You don’t have to be skipping off to get tattoos together, but she does have to feel that you understand her a little bit.
-You know something about her shop.
-Your buyers’ pack is professional and easy to use.
+You don’t have to be skipping off to get tattoos together, but she does have to feel that your work is right for her store and you understand her a little bit.
+You know something about her specific shop.
+Your catalogue or line sheet is professional and easy to use.
 You talk to her like a human being with needs, goals and fears instead of a dim-witted cash dispenser.